 - The cost of all these compensation payments is ultimately borne by drivers through higher insurance premiums - some people estimate the total cost of that at an extra £2.5 billion - or by consumers through higher holiday costs.

-Philp went on to encourage the Government to introduce the Civil Liabilities Bill.
-Ben Bradley MP (Conservative) also noted a person experience of being ‘plagued by calls’ following a minor car accident which were encouraging him to submit a false claim for whiplash.
+Philp went on to encourage the government to introduce the Civil Liabilities Bill.
+Ben Bradley MP (Conservative) also noted a personal experience of being ‘plagued by calls’ following a minor car accident which were encouraging him to submit a false claim for whiplash.